 - Contact your campus Financial Aid Office to schedule an interview with the hiring department.

-- Submit your employment paperwork, including proof of citizenship.
+- Submit your employment paperwork, including proof of eligibility to work in the United States.

 - Undergo a criminal background check.